shaloo/web3-user-personas/docs/personas/persona-3-crypto-trader.md

     * Strategic not emotional, they don't feel the trades, they calculate them
     * Well-planned, disciplined, boring, consistent and control their trades
-    * Community oriented but independently-decisive attitude of a sniper, wait patiently for the one clean shot
+    * Community oriented but independently decisive attitude of a sniper, wait patiently for the one clean shot
     * Data oriented, quick to observe divergence, fluid mindset helps adapt strategies to the market
     * They think like an analyst, not a gambler
     * Technology savvy, prefers sophisticated trading platforms, automated bots, API integrations, portfolio tracking apps, and any solution that provides speed, accuracy, and competitive advantage in execution